IKKEM-Lin/jupyter-formily/README.md

 display(example)
 ```

-`schema` can be constructed with [Formily Designer](https://designable-antd.formilyjs.org/) or craft manually.
+`schema` can be constructed with [Formily Designer](https://designable-antd.formilyjs.org/) or crafted manually.
 `options` allows you to tune the form to fit you need.

 `options` is dict, and key as follow: